-Principal Investment Strategies: Utilizing a quantitative and tactical approach, the Fund implements an investment strategy that seeks to hold a diversified portfolio of securities, exchange-traded funds ("ETFs"), open-end investment companies and/or closed-end investment companies, including tender offer and interval funds within any of the following asset classes when, in the view of the Fund's adviser, Redwood Investment Management, LLC ("Redwood" or the "Adviser"), various risk measurements show the potential to produce positive returns: domestic and international small-cap equities; growth and income equities; preferred securities; convertible bonds; high yield bonds and leveraged loans; emerging market bonds; and real estate investment trusts.
+Principal Investment Strategies: Utilizing a quantitative and tactical approach, the Fund implements an investment strategy that seeks to hold a diversified portfolio of securities, ETFs, open-end investment companies and/or closed-end investment companies, including tender offer and interval funds within any of the following asset classes when, in the view of the Fund's adviser, Redwood, various risk measurements show the potential to produce positive returns: domestic and international small-cap equities; growth and income equities; preferred securities; convertible bonds; high yield bonds and leveraged loans; emerging market bonds; and real estate investment trusts.
 During periods that the Adviser identifies as above average risk, the Fund's assets may be moved into money market instruments, including money market funds, or U.S. government security funds.
 In performing its investment selection, the Adviser evaluates directional trends using quantitative models and inputs.
 The Fund may invest up to 20% of its net assets in open-end investment companies or ETFs that invest primarily in emerging market debt.
 Though it intends to invest in the securities identified above, the Fund may also invest in debt securities of any credit quality or maturity and other equity securities.
 The Fund may invest in affiliated and unaffiliated investment companies.